 Hieroglyphic and cuneiform writing were developed during the same period around -3000.
 Hieroglyphics represented a word or an idea, which gradually became sound and syllable.
 Subsequently, the writing will become cursive and from the hieroglyphics we will move to hieratic then to domotic, always with simplification.

-Coptic, is a chamito-semitic language, which descends from the ancient Egyptian.
-It has several dialects which are written with the Coptic alphabet, a Greek alphabet enriched with 7 letters borrowed to the demotic.
-The sahidic which is originally the dialect of Thebes will become in the 5th century the speech of all of Upper Egypt.
-The Bohairidian, the Memphis and Alexandria dialect will become the literary language.
-I like the graphic of this language alphabet that continues to decline but tries to reborn, with the spread of his teaching.
-The term Coptic designates the Christians of Egypt.
+Coptic, a Semitic Chamito language, descendant of ancient Egyptian, has several dialects written with the Coptic alphabet, a Greek alphabet enriched with 7 letters borrowed from the demotic.
+The sacidic which is at the origin the dialect of Thebes will become in the 5th century the language of all Upper Egypt.
+Bohairidic, the dialect of Memphis and Alexandria will become the literary language.
+The word Coptic comes from Greek and Arabic from a word meaning Egyptian.
+The words Egyptian and Coptic have the same origin.